Zain-Lam/Obsidian/6 - full notes/counterexample to an argument.md

 TD: YEAR1::TERM2::PH136 Logic 1
 Q: What is a _counterexample_ to an argument?
-?
-A:A possible situation in which the premises of the argument in question are all true and its conclusion is false.
+A: A possible situation in which the premises of the argument in question are all true and its conclusion is false.
 <!--ID: 1737062999674-->